kelsdoerksen/airPy/README.md

 python3 -m pytest
 ```
 ## Citing
-If you found this code useful in your research, please cite via the following: Removed while under review.
+If you found this code useful in your research, please cite via the following: K.Doerksen "airPy: Generating AI-ready datasets in python for air quality studies using Google Earth Engine", NASA Jet Propulsion Lab, University of Oxford, July 2023.